 Luxury digital detox and yoga retreat in the beautiful British countryside

-Relatively fit stressed out professionals needing a complete break.
+Best for: Relatively fit stressed out professionals needing a complete break.

-People who don’t want to switch off their devices or who are unfit – Jivamukti is quite a strong and physical yoga practice.
+Not for: People who don’t want to switch off their devices or who are unfit - Jivamukti is quite a strong and physical yoga practice.

-Reclaim Your Self digital detoxes are relaxing, wifi-free retreats with yoga held in luxury locations.
+In a nutshell: Reclaim Your Self digital detoxes are relaxing, wifi-free retreats with yoga held in luxury locations.
 This year’s UK retreat is a Jivamukti yoga and digital detox weekend with yoga teacher Emma Henry, held at a manor house in Bedfordshire and featuring a programme of yoga classes, meditations, digital detox talks and time to relax and enjoy the venue.
 The food is nurturing and easy on the digestive system and free from meat, gluten and sugar.
 A welcome dose of calm.

 The labyrinth, which copies the design of the ancient pattern of the labyrinth in Chartres Cathedral in France but incorporates the elements of earth, air, fire and water in its design.
 Research has shown walking a labyrinth helps balance the mind, so it’s a wonderful support to a digital detox.